Photos of the Week

 When mature and released from the hysterothecia, the long thin ascospores have a sticky sheath that helps them adhere to needles.

-Lophodermium has long, thread-like ascospores with a sticky sheath that helps adhere them to needles after they are ejected out of the hysterothecium.
+The ascospores of Lophodermium as seen under the microscope.
+The spores are long and tread-like with a sticky sheath that helps adhere them to needles after they are ejected out of the hysterothecium.

 Asexual stage of Ophiostoma